wkande/git-mobile/pages/deploy/appstore.md

 ***
 #### Itunes
 Go to
 [itunesconnect](https://itunesconnect.apple.com) to manage the archive uploaded by Xcode.
+Use Safari for the best experience.